-Belle of Georgia Peach Tree, Prunus persica, is a fruit-bearing with decorative features.
+Belle of Georgia Peach Tree, Prunus persica, is a fruit-bearing tree with decorative features.
 Plant one near a front entrance to ensure a beautiful spring display and bountiful fall harvest of delicious fruit.

 Your Belle of Georgia Peach Trees is more than just a fruit-producing tree.
 This tree proves that edibles can be both ornamental and delicious!

 The summer foliage fills out the tree nicely, making for a delightful shade tree that offers relief for the heat of summer.
 There are few things as enjoyable as lying under your very own peach tree and gazing at the developing fruit as it dangles amid the branches.